openebs-archive/openebs-docs/docs/prerequisites.md

 You can verify the `iscsi_tcp` status on the Node using the following command

 ```
-lsmod |grep iscsi
+lsmod | grep iscsi
 ```

-Output of above command will be similar to the following
+Output of above command will be similar to the following.

 <div class="co">iscsi_tcp 20480 0
 libiscsi_tcp 28672 1
 iscsi_tcp libiscsi 57344 2 libiscsi_tcp,iscsi_tcp
 scsi_transport_iscsi 110592 4 libiscsi_tcp,iscsi_tcp,libiscsi
 </div>

 Create new custom cluster in rancher and apply bind mounts to kubelet container spec:

 ```
 kubelet: